-With the holiday season fast approaching, it’s easy to get caught up in all the sales and good deals.
+With the holiday season fast approaching, our debt counselors know that it’s easy to get caught up in all the sales and good deals.
 This can be a problem if you are trying to avoid overspending.
 Many people find they start accumulating too much consumer debt this time of year.
 However, you can avoid all that with these tips for shopping smart!

 It was a beautiful fall Saturday here in Boston when I decided to go clothes shopping.
 Next to one store, I noticed some signs that said: “everything must go, store closing.”
 So, I decided to look inside.
 My intention was to buy clothes.
 Unfortunately, I bought things I am never going to use just because I thought I was getting a good deal.

 Almost everyone has been in a situation like that before, where you go shopping for one thing, but come back with multiple shopping bags full of discounted items you really didn’t need.
 The holidays are close and so is the temptation to swipe your credit card on every “amazing deal.”
 Here are some tips for shopping smart and avoiding those impulse buys.

 1. Make a list.

 If you plan to shop online, you can start making a wish-list, or if you choose to walk in stores, simply write down your list.
 Writing the list before you go helps you to think twice if you really need or like those items you find while you’re out shopping.
 If you stick to the list, it’s not only going to be easier to shop, but you might be less likely to buy unnecessary items just because they’re on sale.
 Of course, it’s always a good feeling to save money when you buy sale items, but that doesn’t mean you have to buy everything that’s on sale.
 Even sale items can lead to credit card debt if you buy too much.

 2. Set a budget.